dvrpc/development-intensity-zones/README.md

 conda activate typology-experiments
 ```

-- However, then run these 2 commands in order in the terminal, in order to fix an error that comes up later with geopandas (found out how to fix that error that came up when using geopandas from https://stackoverflow.com/a/69642315, which in turn was found on https://stackoverflow.com/questions/69630630/on-fresh-conda-installation-of-pyproj-pyproj-unable-to-set-database-path-pypr ):
+- However, then run these 2 commands in order in the terminal, in order to fix an error that comes up later with geopandas (found out how to fix that error from https://stackoverflow.com/a/69642315, which in turn was found on https://stackoverflow.com/questions/69630630/on-fresh-conda-installation-of-pyproj-pyproj-unable-to-set-database-path-pypr ):

 ```
 conda remove --force pyproj